envs-net/muc_banbot/README.md

 * **Domain ban validation** blocks overly generic bans (e.g., `*.com`).
 * CSV imports create a timestamped database backup before any database write is attempted.
 * Audit events are retained for up to 365 days and cleaned up automatically.
+* The global ignorelist protects trusted JIDs/domains from both manual bans and RTBL enforcement.
+* `!rtbl add` refuses malformed PubSub services/nodes and refuses to subscribe to the bot's own publish nodes.
+* If RTBL publish is enabled, ensure your PubSub service allows the bot to publish to the configured nodes.

 ---